See Astounding First Ever Footage of Octopuses 'Throwing' Stuff at Each Other

-New video captured by scientists suggests octopuses aren't shy about throwing down.
-First-of-its-kind footage shows the creatures propelling silt and shells through the water.
+Some female octopuses aren't afraid to repel an unwanted advance by flinging a pile of junk.
+First-of-its-kind footage shows the creatures propelling silt and shells through the water in the octopus equivalent of a "throw."

 "Wild octopuses project various kinds of material through the water in jet-propelled 'throws,' and these throws sometimes hit other octopuses," reads a statement from the University of Sydney Peter Godfrey-Smith and colleagues who authored a study published Wednesday in the journal Plos One.